mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 secondary Command Unit takes control and becomes primary.
-However, the unexpected re-structuring process is harmful to the chain of command, and the Tactics and Leadership skills of the unit are reduced by 1 (minimum of 0).
+However, the unexpected re-structuring process is harmful to the chain of command, and the Tactics and Leadership skills of the unit are reduced by1 (minimum of 0).

 ### NNEEWW CCOOMBATMBAT RRUULESLES